-No overall academic goals were outlined in the goals section of the application.
-Although academic goals are set here, they do not expound upon the goal set in the earlier section of the application as they were not provided.
+No overall academic goal was outlined in the goal section of the application.
+Although academic goals are set here, they do not expound upon the goal set in the earlier section as it was not provided.
 It is not clear how the proposed assessment will improve instruction over time. - dtsmith840